How to Receive Alerts and Warnings in Hamilton County

 - A dangerous situation occurs which requires citizens to seek shelter immediately and obtain information from a news outlet, TV or radio station, on what the hazard is in your area.

 Please note and understand that these sirens are exposed to the elements 24/7/365.
-Throughout the year we provide service and maintenance on all of our sirens but we cannot guarantee that they will function 100% of the time, due to high winds, auto accidents, power outages, lightning strikes, etc. Always have more than one way to receive weather alerts!
+Throughout the year, EMHSA provides service and maintenance on all of the sirens.
+However, EMHSA cannot guarantee that the sirens will function 100% of the time, due to circumstances such as: high winds, auto accidents, power outages, lightning strikes, etc.

 For more information about the Hamilton County Outdoor Warning Siren System, click HERE.